-The mind's eye creates images in the space of instant.
+The mind’s eye creates images in less than an instant.
 You see something, you hear something and the picture forms, and then it never leaves.
-Eventually something triggers the memory and you remember and new images form new thoughts and the muse writes and if you're lucky, it won't be a tangled mess...
+Eventually something triggers the memory and you remember and new images form new thoughts and Muse writes and if you’re lucky, it won’t be a tangled mess…

 “I’m never going to get back.
 I’m stuck and I may as well shut it off and lose everything.
 But if I shut it off, will I get out?
 Will I be done?
 Is it over?”